shaimaalsemery/pdsnd_github/README.md

 the bikeshare project
 ### Description

-gives informative statistics about bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+gives informative statistics about bike share systems for three major cities in the United States—Chicago, New York City, and Washington about:
+1-Popular times of travel
+2-Popular stations and trip
+3-Trip duration
+4-User info

 ### Files used

 the used files: